influxdata/docs-v2/content/influxdb/cloud-iox/sql/sql-data-types.md

 weight: 105
 ---

-## Data types
+## SQL Data types

 InfluxDB Cloud backed by InfluxDB IOx uses the Apache Arrow DataFusion implementation of SQL.
 Data types define the type of data a column can contain.
 DataFusion uses the Arrow type system for query execution.
-The SQL types from sqlparsers are mapped to Arrow data types according to the following tables.
+Data types stored in InfluxDB's storage engine are mapped to SQL data types according to the following tables.
+When performing casting operations, cast to the name of the data type, not the actual data type.

 ### Character types